 Dr. Abdul Qadeer Khan is famously and aptly known as the Father of Pakistan’s Nuclear Bomb.
 Owing to his services, the nation has bestowed him with the title Mohsin e Pakistan.
+In this write-up, we will discuss his biography, life story, and his services to Pakistan.

 Doctor Abdul Qadeer Khan is a Pakistani nuclear scientist who was born in Bhopal, India on 27 April 1936.
 He belonged to an Urdu-speaking Pashtoon family.